wshon/madedit-mod/README.txt

 P.S.: Please open a ticket for bug of MadEdit-Mod at
       http://sourceforge.net/projects/madedit-mod/

-MadEdit_Win2K is a build by VC++ 2005 express with Windows Platform SDK for Windows Server 2003 which was for Windows 2000
+MadEdit_Win2K is a build by VC++ 2005 express which was for Windows 2000

-Sample command
-./configure --with-boost=../boost_1_56_0 -with-wxdir=../wxWidgets-3.0.2

 Syntax files, Locale files and Settings:
 ---------------------------------------